Notur Administrator Guide

 php artisan notur:export --signManaging Extensions via Admin UI

-Notur includes an admin UI accessible at /admin/notur (when the Admin Blade UI feature is enabled).
+Notur includes an admin UI accessible at /admin/notur/extensions.
 From this page you can:

 - View all installed extensions with their status